 This site has been long-overdue for some maintenance and upgrading.
-COVID has given me the chance to do some work on the look, feel and functions of the site, but each canyon page needs a little bit of copy/paste and clicking to bring it up to the same visual and functional standard.
+The COVID lockdown gave me the chance to do some work on the look, feel and functions of the site, but each canyon page needs a little bit of copy/paste and clicking to bring it up to the same visual and functional standard.

 If you can volunteer, please email me: firstname.lastname@example.org

-The site was established in 2008, and since then it has been free for everyone to use, at the cost of considerable time, plus 12 years of domain registration and hosting.
+The site was established in 2008, and since then it has been free for everyone to use, at the cost of considerable time, plus more than a decade of domain registration and hosting.
 It’d be awesome for people who’ve had fun courtesy of the information to give back to the site!

-So if you’ve got some time whilst the lockdown is on and you are confident with editing WordPress posts, I’d really appreciate your help.
+So if you’ve got some time and you are confident with editing WordPress posts, I’d really appreciate your help.

 Even if you can only do a few canyons (or maybe just the ones you’ve submitted or descended) it’d be a huge help..
 There’s nearly 300 which need doing….

-- Check the ‘category’: Ensure only one category per canyon, and that the category matches the number of stars in the title.
+- Category: Ensure only one category per canyon, and that the category matches the number of stars in the title.

-- Select a ‘featured image’.
-(From the media libary “images uploaded to this post”.
-Or use your own photo or let me know if you don’t have any imagery.)
+- Featured image: Select one from the media libary “images uploaded to this post”.
+Or use your own photo or let me know if you don’t have any imagery.